AricaLConrad/Assignment-5-Complete-Django-REST-API-with-GitHub-Documentations/README.md

 - Gender (a character string).
 - Color (a character string).
 - Favoritefood (a character string).
-- Favorite toy (a character string).
+- Favoritetoy (a character string).

 ## Breed Model